- 1 - Engine

 - T — Speedometer drive

-The AUDI A4 quattro has permanent all-wheel drive.
-To drive the rear wheels, the following are additionally used: a cardan shaft, a rear axle differential, two drive shafts for the rear wheels, as well as a Thorsen center differential.
+The AUDI A4 quattro has a permanent all-wheel drive.
+To drive the rear wheels, the following are additionally used: a cardan shaft, a rear axle differential, two rear wheel drive shafts, and a Torsen center differential.

 The cardan shaft transmits torque from the front axle gearbox to the rear axle differential.
-From the rear axle differential, two drive shafts transmit power to the rear wheels.
-To compensate for different wheel speeds and distribute torque between the front and rear axles, depending on driving conditions, on models with all-wheel drive, a Torsen self-locking center differential is additionally installed, which can transmit variable torque to the front and rear wheels.
+From the rear axle differential, two drive shafts transmit movement to the rear wheels.
+To compensate for different wheel speeds and distribute torque between the front and rear axles, depending on driving conditions, all-wheel drive models are additionally equipped with a self-locking Torsen center differential, which can transmit variable torque to the front and rear wheels.

-All wheel drive models can be towed with the front or rear wheels up.
+All-wheel drive models can be towed with the front or rear wheels raised.

-Thus, however, the vehicle cannot be towed more than 50 km and the towing speed must not exceed 50 km/h.
-The car must be towed on a special conveyor.
+Thus, however, the vehicle cannot be towed for a distance greater than 50 km and the towing speed must not exceed 50 km/h.
+The vehicle must be towed on a special transporter.

-Caution: For vehicles with four-wheel drive, the engine must not be running during towing.
+Caution: On vehicles with all-wheel drive, the engine must not be running when towing.
 For general towing instructions, see Jacking and towing.